Stephen Paea

-Stephen Paea (/ˈpaɪ.ə/ PY-ə; born May 11, 1988) is a New Zealand–born former American football defensive tackle.
-He played college football for Oregon State University, and was recognized as a consensus All-American.
-He was drafted by the Chicago Bears in the second round of the 2011 NFL Draft, and has also played for the Washington Redskins, Cleveland Browns, and Dallas Cowboys.
+Stephen Paea (/ˈpaɪ.ə/ PY-ə; born May 11, 1988) is a New Zealand former American football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Oregon State Beavers, earning consensus All-American honors in 2010.
+He was selected by the Chicago Bears in the second round of the 2011 NFL draft, and also played for the Washington Redskins, Cleveland Browns, and Dallas Cowboys.

-Early years
+Early life

 Born in Auckland, New Zealand, Paea grew up in Vavaʻu, Tonga, where he played high school rugby union and dreamt of playing at Number 8 for the All Blacks.
 When he was 16, his family moved to the United States, initially to Lawrence, Kansas, where his cousin Chris Maumalanga was playing for the Kansas Jayhawks.
 After a year, they moved to Provo, Utah, where Paea attended Timpview High School.
 Playing defensive line at only 240 pounds, he drew little attention by Division I schools, so he decided to enroll at nearby Snow College in Ephraim.
 Paea was also the state runner-up in the shot put, with a top-throw of 16.09 meters (52′08″) and a state qualifier in the discus with a best of 46.72 meters (153′03″).

 After redshirting his initial year at Snow, he added more than 20 pounds to his frame and started the 2007 season as the No. 2 tackle on the depth chart.
 Finally drawing the attention of major schools, he transferred to Oregon State in mid-season after graduating from Snow with an associate degree in December 2007.